WeAreAcademy/mark-react-proj--tv-shows/README.md

 ```

 If you have to pass around a list of such episodes the type will be `IEpisode[]`.

+### Rules about the episode data

+You MUST NOT edit the static episode data.
+If you find that the data is unsuitable (e.g. fields are missing, or have unwanted characters), you should improve your own code so that _it_ can deal with such issues at run-time.

+Why?
+If your app is later extended to allow the downloading of episode data for any one of hundreds of possible shows, frequently updated, tidying the data by hand will NOT be a feasible solution!
+It's important to learn how to write code that can handle inconsistencies in data.

 ## Project Levels